lichess-org/lila/README.md

 Lishogi is [Lichess](https://lichess.org) rewritten for shogi.
-Lishogi is written in [Scala 2.13](https://www.scala-lang.org/), and relies on the [Play 2.8](https://www.playframework.com/) framework.
+Lishogi is written in [Scala 2.13](https://www.scala-lang.org/), and relies on the [Play](https://www.playframework.com/) framework.
 [scalatags](https://com-lihaoyi.github.io/scalatags/) is used for templating.
 Pure shogi logic is contained in the [shogi](modules/shogi) submodule.
 The server is fully asynchronous, making heavy use of Scala Futures and [Akka streams](http://akka.io).